image-source-control/image-source-control/readme.txt

 = 2.23.1 =

 - Fix: a fatal error prevented the settings page from loading fully when Elementor was enabled
+- Fix: (Pro) license activations on subsites on a multisite didn’t work reliably

 = 2.23.0 =